10-Karat vs. 14-Karat Gold: Which Should You Buy?

 This alloy contains 58.3% gold and that’s why sometimes you can see 14K jewelry stamped with a mark such as .583 or .585.
 More often, a 14K piece will be marked as 14K, 14KT, 14k or a similar variation.

-that 10K jewelry is on average cheaper than 14K items.
+One of the first differences you may spot when shopping for gold is that 10K jewelry is on average cheaper than 14K items.
 This is understandable: 10K pieces contain less gold than the ones made of 14K gold.

-quality.
+However, keep in mind that cheap doesn’t necessarily mean low quality.
 14K gold may be more expensive, but its higher gold content also makes it softer and less durable.

 14K Gold Has a Better Color